yzyii/luashitacast/README.md

 ## Additional Commands for BLM:
 ```
 [Regular Toggles]
 /yellow - equips gear to lower HP before finishing casts to trigger Sorcerer's Ring.
           This is on by default.
-/mb     - equips gear that gives bonuses to magic burst damage when casting nukes
+/mb     - equips gear that gives bonuses to magic burst damage when casting nukes.
 ```

 ## Additional Commands (Shorterhand):